Imagine your San Francisco Giants playing in a concrete, domed monster.

 Then Interim Commissioner Bud Selig supported keeping the Giants in San Francisco, and embraced letters from San Franciscans which said fans enjoyed watching Willie Mays play when they were children.

-Giants fans should also thank Supreme Court Judge Oliver Wendell Holmes for deciding that baseball is not a business like everything else.
+Giants fans should also thank Supreme Court Judge Oliver Wendell Holmes.
 He allowed the above process to take place, to the chagrin of Sen. Connie Mack III.

 You can read more about this here.